sakamoto66/playwright-markdown-timeline-reporter/README.md

 - **Markdown Gantt chart generation**: The library processes Playwright test results to create Gantt charts in Markdown format.
 Each test case is represented by a bar on the timeline, indicating its commencement and completion times.
 Additionally, dependencies between test cases are illustrated via interconnected lines, making the test flow clearer.

-- **Customizable output**: The look of the generated Gantt charts can be fine-tuned to meet your unique requirements.
-Options include modifying aspects like color schemes, font styles, and bar heights to create visually appealing outputs.

-- **Test results filtering and sorting**: The library provides the flexibility to filter and sort test results based on specific criteria.
-This feature enables you to concentrate on critical information and to prioritize test cases as per your needs.

 ## Usage

 1. Install the playwright-markdown-timeline-reporter library: